 Your personal property may be used as collateral to secure your loan.
 For example, the bank may take a lien against your primary residence to use as security if the loan goes into default.
 However, unlike the other eligibility requirements, it’s possible you may not be denied a loan if you don’t have enough collateral to secure it — as along as all other requirements are met.

-Please see my blog post “How to Qualify for an SBA Loan and Purchase that Business of your Dreams”
+Please see our blog post “How to Qualify for an SBA Loan and Purchase that Business of your Dreams”